CAC Certified Coins

 36155036

-Choice $1095 New March 19!
-Mintage of 36,000.
+Choice $1095 Mintage of 36,000.
 Gorgeous Reverse.
 The mintage for 1879-1881 Philadelphia dimes were a small fraction from the high mintage 1872-1878 issues.
 This coin is original and nicely struck.
 The coin is clean for an MS64.
 Both sides have slate grey toning with the obverse having darker toning surrounding the date and United States of America.
 The reverse is lighter and would grade at least MS65 by itself.

 Seated 10C 1883 Seated 1883